 Will we get sheet music to help us learn the tunes?

 Sorry- for the workshop, itself, there’ll be no sheet music.
-All music is taught by ear, in a group setting, and taught in the traditional manner.
+All music (except chords for each tune) is taught by ear, in a group setting, and taught in the traditional manner.
 Bring a recording device (some people bring staff paper and pencils, too!).
 After the workshop, music will be posted on our website.

 What if I am used to learning music by reading it first?